 Are you looking to have a skill that allows you to work independently and run your own business?
 Welding is a great skill for that.
 Many welders open their own business.

 Having your own business means making your hours and being your boss.
 You can hire more welders to work with you to become more profitable.
 By specializing in specific types of welding you could market your services to high demand projects.

 Compared to many other trade jobs, welding equipment is more affordable.
 The overhead cost to start your career in welding is reasonably low.
 If you work for a company, they will often provide all the equipment you need.
 But, you always have the option to buy your own.

 To start your own business in welding is fairly cheap.
 Some basic equipment you would need to start would be a welder, safety helmets, gloves, and aprons.
 You can buy all of this equipment for less than $1000.

-Welding is a trade career that often doesn’t include a lot of labor-intensive work.
+Welding is a trade career that often doesn’t include a lot of labour-intensive work.
 This means that most people can be a successful welder with proper training.
-Unlike some other skilled labor, welding welcomes women and men of any age.
+Unlike some other skilled labour, welding welcomes women and men of any age.